debarshibasak/awesome-paas/README.md

 ### Contributions

 In a scenario if you think your (favorite) service is not listed here.
 Please feel free to create a pull-request.
 Also, please adhere to the contribution guidelines while making PR.
 In a scenario where you would like dispute certain service of list, please feel free to create an issue.
+Contribution Guidelines can be found [here](CONTRIBUTING.md).

 ### Contents